 At the RCN, we value our people.
 They are, without question, our greatest asset and we are proud of our commitment to enable them to take their careers in any direction they wish to.
 By focusing on behaviour, we encourage our staff to develop both personally and professionally for the benefit of themselves, our members and our business.
 Dignity, customer service and the following six core behavioural competencies provide the foundation of our internal culture.

-- Race and culture network for BME staff
+- Race and culture

 Armed Forces Corporate Covenant

 The RCN are part of the Armed Forces Covenant which sets out the relationship between the nation, the nation, the government and the armed forces, with current exception to Northern Ireland.
 The covenant recognises that the whole nation has a moral obligation to members of the armed forces and their families, and establishes how they should expect to be treated.

 We are committed to honouring the Armed Forces Covenant and supporting the Armed Forces Community.
 We will take action to meet the commitments required of the Armed Forces Covenant regarding employment, granting leave and offering support to our local cadet units.

 One of those commitments is to seek to support the employment of veterans young and old and strive to support the employment of service spouses and partners.

 If you are interested in a career with us that’s full of possibilities, check out our opportunities and get on board.

 What does it take to be a manager at the RCN?